 This can be quite an incredibly time-consuming process to audit these massive lists and select the data that may not be important to you or your company.

 Save yourself this annoying headache by preemptively creating a list of contacts within an Excel file in order to build an organized list of important connections.
-This list can then easily be uploaded into your customer relationship management CRM.
+This list can then easily be uploaded into your customer relationship management CRM for migration.
 For example, Nimble allows you to simply import CSV files into your account using the CSV Import Wizard.
 This process could save you a lot of time, and help to create a simple start to your CRM.

 You can also create lists within Twitter and import them into your Nimble account or create lists within Google contacts and import them using our PieSync integration.